SFTtech/openage/doc/nyan/api_reference/reference_effect.md

 **properties**
 Further specializes the effect beyond the standard behaviour.

-The engine expects objects from the namespace `engine.ability.property.type` as keys.
+The engine expects objects from the namespace `engine.effect.property.type` as keys.
 Values must always be an instance of the object used as key.

 Standard behavior without properties: